Guo Jing: Character description

 Guo Jing has thick eyebrows, large eyes, a sturdy and strong stature, and a complexion somewhere between dark and fair.
-He is described to be "dumb" during his youth, a slow learner who needs repetition, practice, and patience to process acquired knowledge, therefore having a learning disability, and inarticulate.
-His most outstanding trait is his constant strife for moral rectitude, as seen when he faces a dilemma after Genghis Khan attempts to force him to lead the Mongol army to attack his native land.
+He is described to be "dumb" during his youth, a slow learner who needs repetition, practice, and patience to process acquired knowledge.
+His most outstanding trait is his constant strife for moral rectitude, as seen when he faces a dilemma after Genghis Khan attempts to force him to lead the Mongols to attack the Song Empire.
 Although he was born and raised in Mongolia, he is unwilling to side with the Mongols to attack the Song Empire.
-In The Return of the Condor Heroes, the adult Guo Jing dedicates his life to defending the Song Empire from foreign invaders.
+In The Return of the Condor Heroes, the adult Guo Jing dedicates his life to defending the Song Empire from the Mongol invaders.

 Martial arts and skills

-Guo Jing is the most powerful martial artist of his generation, and one of the most formidable in the wulin in his lifetime.
-His profound mastery of several different types of martial arts and skills surpasses that of many others in the wulin.
-Towards the end of The Return of the Condor Heroes, Huang Rong names him the "Northern Hero" (北俠 (běi xiá)) of the new generation of the Five Greats to replace his master, "Northern Beggar" Hong Qigong.
-His repertoire of skills and martial arts are described in the following sections:

-Mongolia

-Guo Jing is one of the finest archers in Mongolia.
-He was trained in his early days by the legendary archer Jebe.
-In his youth, he once shot down two eagles in the sky with a single arrow.
-The incident earned him fame and the admiration of Genghis Khan.
-In his childhood, he also played wrestling as a sport with the Khan's children and followers.

-Seven Freaks of Jiangnan

-Guo Jing was first introduced to Chinese martial arts by the "Seven Freaks of Jiangnan", a group of seven martial artists from Jiaxing.
-The Freaks find a six-year-old Guo Jing after a long search that brought them to Mongolia.
-They teach him all the skills they know to prepare him for an upcoming competition with Yang Kang.
-The Freaks did not teach him any inner energy cultivation techniques at all.

-The skills taught to Guo Jing by the Freaks include: